nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **You can use the current AB3 UG for guidance** on the format/flow/tone/level-of-details etc.
   {% else %}**Move the draft UG content into the User Guide page** in your repository.
 Update the content/structure/formatting as necessary, to match the final form of the UG.
 If a feature is not implemented in the current version, you can either omit it from the UG or mark it as 'Coming soon' (e.g., `## Archiving contacts [coming soon]`).{% endif %}
 * As <trigger trigger="click" for="modal:v11-divideDocs">mentioned before</trigger>, while it is more convenient for one person to update the entire UG, we strongly recommend that **each person updates their own part of the docs** so that we can easily track the contribution of each member using [RepoSense]({{ url_tp_dashboard }}).
-* **The scope of this update can be `{{ version_first }}`** i.e., only update features that you plan to have in that version.<br>
+* **The scope of this update can be `{{ version_mvp }}`** i.e., only update features that you plan to have in that version.<br>
-  Furthermore, as you haven't implemented `{{ version_first }}` yet, this update will be somewhat speculative.
+  Furthermore, as you haven't implemented `{{ version_mvp }}` yet, this update will be somewhat speculative.
 The content may need to be tweaked later if the actual implementation of the feature deviated from the current plan.

 <modal large header="About Dividing Documentation Work" id="modal:v11-divideDocs">
   <include src="tp-tasks-fragment.md#divideDocs"/>